taabroeders/Connectivity_Processing_Pipeline/README.md

   `-d` perform diffusion preprocessing<br/>
   If no flags are provided, all steps will be performed.
 <br/><br/>
-## Important!
-A BIDS folder structure is required for the input-folder:
+## A BIDS folder structure is required for the input-folder:

 ```
 sub-<subject#>                 <-- This is the <input-folder>